Skip to Main Content

 Planning Your Visit

 Chung Cheng operates at the $ price tier, meaning a meal here represents one of Singapore's most cost-efficient ways to eat at a Michelin-recognised address.
 The stall is located at 505 Beach Road, #01-59, within the Golden Mile Food Centre.
-No booking information is listed, which is typical of hawker stall operations in Singapore: most run on a walk-in basis, with queue length varying by time of day.
+The stall is walk-in friendly, with queue length varying by time of day.
 Arriving outside of peak lunch hours (roughly 11:30 to 13:30) or the early dinner window tends to reduce waiting time at high-demand stalls.
 The format is cash-and-counter, and the physical experience is that of a standard hawker centre rather than a curated dining room.
 That is, of course, entirely the point.